dbsengineering/backend/README.md

 ## Getting Started

+- Download this project.
+- Open with IntelliJ.
-Download this project. open with IntelliJ.
-Change database name in resources/application.properties Click on start.
+- Change database name in resources/application.properties
+- Change "spring.jpa.hibernate.ddl-auto" parameter in "application.properties" if you want keep data
+- Click on start.
 It's working

+- Origin the "spring.jpa.hibernate.ddl-auto" paramter is on create-drop.
+You can create fictif data in MainController command

 ### Prerequisites